pbprasad99/algorithmic_pareto/docs/blog/posts/anatomyOfAnAWSPolicy.md

 2. If they belong to different accounts: Both, the resource policy AND the policy attached to the principal (i.e. user/role) MUST explicitly Allow the action on the target resource.

+## User Groups

+A user group is a collection of IAM users.
+User groups are used to specify permissions to a collection of users.
+Groups simplify permission management by letting us grant, change, and remove permissions for multiple users at once.